SEND Information Report

 - What training and development is done by staff supporting those with SEND?

 Staff in school are trained and equipped to offer a high level of support.
-Many have worked alongside other professionals to develop their skills, knowledge and expertise in specific areas of SEN such as speech and language difficulties, dyslexia, autism and general learning difficulties.
+Many have worked alongside other professionals to develop their skills, knowledge and expertise in specific areas of SEN.

 - How will my child be included in activities outside the classroom?

 As an inclusive school, we aim to ensure that all children, including those with SEND, are able to access all activities and school trips.
+Where a child requires support in the classroom, this will be continued into activities such as trips etc. If a child needs additional support to take part in extra- curricular clubs or activities, school will work with parents to find solutions for this.
 We complete risk assessments for all school visits to ensure the safety of all pupils; we make reasonable adjustments for those pupils with additional medical/physical needs.

 - How accessible is the school?

 An appropriate, exciting and accessible learning environment is provided within school.
-The school building itself, planned mainly on one level, enables easy access for wheelchair users; the school has a lift for access to the ICT suite and Community room.
-There are two disabled toilets and a care suite available to use within school; there are two disabled parking bays in our car park.
+The school building itself, planned mainly on one level and is fully accessible throughout, enabling easy access for wheelchair users.
+The school has a lift for access to the ICT suite and Community room.
+There are two disabled toilets and a purpose-built hygiene suite available to use within school.
+If a child needs additional equipment or facilities, this is looked at on an individual case basis and fully discussed with parents and carers.
+School seek advice from the disability and access team if they need further advice or support with access arrangements.

 - How will the school help my child on transfer to the next phase of education?